Crosslines Primary Food Pantry:

 Thanks to a supportive community, we are able to serve hungry families and provide hope to our neighbors!
 Eligible recipients can shop the pantry up to six times a year.

-*Crosslines Food Pantry will be closing at noon on the first Friday of every month.
+*Crosslines Food Pantry will be closing at noon on Fridays.

 USDA Food Distribution Site